Nine’s publishing division breaks news faster with Slack

 “Historically what might have taken a couple of days to iron out is now generally something we can jump on within 30 minutes.
 That’s helped a lot with the openness and transparency around what issues are present and where people might need help.”

-Cronan and his team have also automated several manual processes to help team members get the information they need when they need it.
-Via simple slash commands and custom Slack integrations, employees can report incidents, request transcripts, bring up data dashboards and more.
+Cronan and his team have also automated several manual processes to help team members get the information they need, when they need it.
+Through simple slash commands and custom Slack integrations, employees can report incidents, request transcripts, surface data dashboards and more.

 The division’s custom slash commands and integrations include: